Interest Rate Risk

 Calculating Interest Rate Risk

 Interest rate risk analysis is almost always based on simulating movements in one or more yield curves using the Heath-Jarrow-Morton framework to ensure that the yield curve movements are both consistent with current market yield curves and such that no riskless arbitrage is possible.
-The Heath-Jarrow-Morton framework was developed in the early 1991 by David Heath of Cornell University, Andrew Morton of Lehman Brothers, and Robert A. Jarrow of Kamakura Corporation and Cornell University.
+The Heath-Jarrow-Morton framework was developed in early 1991 by David Heath of Cornell University, Andrew Morton of Lehman Brothers, and Robert A. Jarrow of Kamakura Corporation and Cornell University.

 There are a number of standard calculations for measuring the impact of changing interest rates on a portfolio consisting of various assets and liabilities.
 The most common techniques include: